Concepts

 Subscribe and save

 If your product is eligible for subscribe and save, that is a great way to lock in a customer for a longer duration.
-Rewarding loyal customers with incentives such as discounts, exclusive offers, and reward points can incentivize repeat purchases and increase CLTV.
+Rewarding loyal customers with incentives such as discounts, exclusive offers, and reward points can incentivize repeat purchases and increase CLV.

 Cross-selling and upselling